makardashe/econometrics2020-H1/README.md

 - Only submit relevant code and comments.
 Superfluous code/comments will lead to score reduction.
 - Make sure taht you submit _readable_ code.
 Follow the [tidyverse style guide](http://style.tidyverse.org/syntax.html).
 Hard to read code will lead to a score reduction.
 You can ignore (2.1 Object names) of the style guide.
 - Before submitting, select all text in the file (in R Studio), open the Code menu and select Reformat Code.
-# - Do not submit code that executes install.packages.
-If you need to install packages, put a comment at the start of the line with install.packages before submitting.
 - Unless explicitly required, remove lines that print objects before submitting.